 The fermentation and maceration of this wine takes place over 14 days before being aged in older french oak barrels for 3 months before bottling.

 This is a lovely, fruit-driven wine, with subtle oak.
 It has white pepper and spicy flavours with mocha undertones.
 Rich black cherry fruit flavours on the middle palate then continue to a smooth, round finish.

 This wine is great to enjoy on its own or with pizza and lasagne / pasta dishes.
 This wine is very popular in summer, when served chilled.

 This concentrated wine with spicy flavours is an ideal partner to both contemporary and classic cuisine.

-Bright ruby red colour.
+The Fairview Pinotage 2016 has a bright ruby red colour.
 Cranberries, violets and plum aromas with a hint of vanilla.
 Elegant flavours of fresh red fruit and clove spice with a firm tannin finish.